nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 6. Type the command in the command box and press <kbd>Enter</kbd> to execute it. e.g. typing `add` and pressing <kbd>Enter</kbd> will allow you to start adding information into Pawbook.

 <div markdown="span" class="alert alert-info">
-:bulb: Please refer to the features below for details of each command.
+:bulb: Please refer to the features below for details of each command.<br>
 :heavy_exclamation_mark: Ensure that the <kbd>data/pawbook.json</kbd> file is not corrupted or edited wrongly.
 If any part of the file is invalid or corrupted, Pawbook will not be able to restore the data from the previous session and will start fresh, writing over the same file when saving!
 </div>